JJWallis/learn-to-code-form/README.md

 e.preventDefault()
 ```

 An example of this unique validation was using a regular expression to replace all potential letters within the user's submitted phone number.
 This was of course really important because sending incorrectly typed data to a backend server can cause serious problems if it's not setup to deal with that correctly.

-However, thankfully the bulk of data validation occurs at the backend because client-side JavaScript is very easy to bypass by simply disabling it in your browser.
-In future projects, it may be worth using a pre-coded regular expression for certain data formats, since form validation is something which almost every project utilises, and has therefore been robustly implemented through mutiple means already.
+Thankfully the bulk of data validation occurs at the backend because client-side JavaScript is very easy to bypass by simply disabling it in your browser.
+In future projects, it may be worth using a pre-coded regular expression for certain data formats, since form validation is something which almost every project utilises and has therefore been robustly implemented through mutiple means already.

 ```js
 const results = document.querySelector('.results')